ZecHub/zechub/site/Privacy_Tools/Namada_Protocol.md

 </a>

-Blockchain Privacy has been one of the most adopted system by most Web3 projects in world of Cryptocurrency and Blockchain Technology today.
-In today’s guide, we will be looking at an Interchain privacy protocol known as Namada Protocol which also cares about user privacy by making use of it Layer - 1 Proof-of-Stake for Interchain assets agnostic privacy

 ## What is Namada?

 Namada Protocol serves as a Layer 1 platform based on proof-of-stake consensus, designed to provide interchain asset-agnostic privacy.
 Through the Inter-Blockchain Communication (IBC) protocol, Namada seamlessly integrates with fast-finality chains, enabling smooth interoperability.
 Additionally, Namada establishes a trustless two-way bridge with Ethereum, facilitating secure and reliable communication between the two networks.